 We transfer files across devices so often that it’s easy to pick up an unwanted traveler.
 A virus or malware can wreak havoc on any device and jeopardize your data.
 Regularly scan all devices for and remove untrusted software to prevent attacks.

 8: Don’t Place Untrusted Files on Portable Drives, USB, External Hard Drives or SSD Drives.
 Avoid Virus Infection

 When in doubt, don’t move it about.
 It’s a good rule of thumb to live by if you want to keep your data safe.
 Untrusted files can damage devices and make data recovery tricky.
 If you’re ever unsure of a file, don’t move it onto any portable storage drive.

 9: Store Data on Systems with Password Protection.
 Prevent Theft & Attacks

 You never know when something as innocent as inadvertently dropping a USB drive could land it in the hands of someone who decides to snoop.
 Password protection will keep your data safe and discourage theft and unwanted attacks.

 This is especially important when it comes to sensitive files.
-The Dod 5220-22 algorithm is a data sanitization method.
+The DOD 5220-22 algorithm is a sanitization method for data.
 It will effectively prevent all software-based file recovery methods from lifting information from the drive.
-It will also prevent most—if not all—hardware-based recovery methods; thus ensuring your data is kept safe and for your eyes only is essential to preventing attacks on your data.
+It will also prevent most—if not all—hardware-based recovery.
+In fact, ensuring your data’s safe and for your eyes only is essential to preventing attacks on your data.